Citation, DOI, disclosures and article data

-ADC values are high, resulting in high signal.
+ADC values are high.
 DWI signal is variable, but as time goes on signal progressively decreases.

 Transcranial Doppler ultrasound

-In the context of a CT negative for intracerebral hemorrhage and a clinically suspicious patient presentation, diagnostic criteria for occlusion of an insonated vessel are as follows 12;
+In the context of a CT negative for intracerebral hemorrhage and a clinically suspicious patient presentation, diagnostic criteria for occlusion of an isolated vessel are as follows 12;

 Sonographic monitoring of the complications of ischemic stroke is also possible, including the detection of;